elastic/apm-pipeline-library/vars/README.md

 ```
 *repo*: The repository name (for example apm-agent-go), it is needed

+It requires to initialise the pipeline with github_enterprise_constructor() first.

 [Original source](https://github.com/docker/jenkins-pipeline-scripts/blob/master/vars/codecov.groovy)
 ## coverageReport
  Grab the coverage files, and create the report in Jenkins.